vekatze/neut/book/src/tutorial.md

 [Modality and Memory](./modality-and-memory.md) covers the _"modality"_ part.
 We'll see how memory operations introduced in the previous section can be understood via modality.

+[Further Examples](./further-examples.md) presents some libraries written in this language as examples.

 This chapter assumes you are familiar with languages like Haskell, OCaml, or F#.